ManageIQ/integration_tests/docs/guides/tipsntricks.rst

 Running commands on another appliance
 -------------------------------------

+.. warning:: Though this still works, the stack will be removed in due course.
+Objects now are
+             linked to an appliance and it is expected that this appliance will be what is used.
+             As this is now the case, it is unlikely that the context manager will be needed for much longer.

 We implement a small appliance stack in the framework.
 When a test first starts it loads up the base_url appliance as the first appliance in the stack.
 From then on, all the browsing operations, database operations and ssh commands are run on the top appliance in the stack.
 From time to time